dfinity/portal/docs/tutorials/02_create_your_first_app/05_using-collections.md

 ## Creating a "map"

-Each option is a string, what describes what the users are voting for.
+Each option is a string that describes what the user is voting for.
 However, since we have multiple options in the poll we will need to store them in some data structure.
 We will use a collection called [`RBTree`](/motoko/main/base/RBTree.md) which is similar to "maps" or "dictionaries" in other languages.

 The collection will "map" option identifier (a string of type `Text`) to the option value (a natural number of type `Nat`).
 For example, we may have this list of options if we want to vote for our favorite programming language: